-Tayab Ali said ‘When international crimes occur it is not just the military that can be held responsible.
+A lawyer at ITN Solicitors said ‘When international crimes occur it is not just the military that can be held responsible.
 Our investigation extends to all those in command and control of the coup government including the military’s installed President, Vice President, Interior Minister and Foreign Minister, as well as other civilian participants’.

 The Egyptian coup government has launched a PR campaign which appears to be aimed at distracting the domestic and international community from its use of violence against civilians.
 TV stations airing in Egypt are displaying slogans in English which categorise the use of violence against protestors as attempts to deal with ‘terrorism’.
-In addition, Egypt’s ON TV is providing simultaneous news broadcasts in English clearly aimed at an international audience.
+In addition, Egypt’s ON TV is providing simultaneous news broadcasts in English clearly aimed at an international audien

-Tayab said of the media campaign ‘No matter how the Junta spin their ferocious use of violence and try to hide it behind a PR campaign the Military, police and in particular the civilian members of the coup government should remember that the UK courts issued an arrest warrant for the then Foreign Minister of Israel, Tzipi Livni, for her alleged role in war crimes during Israel’s Operation Cast Lead.
+A lawyer at ITN Solicitors said of the media campaign ‘No matter how the Junta spin their ferocious use of violence and try to hide it behind a PR campaign the Military, police and in particular the civilian members of the coup government should remember that the UK courts issued an arrest warrant for the then Foreign Minister of Israel, Tzipi Livni, for her alleged role in war crimes during Israel’s Operation Cast Lead.
 Israel’s PR machine did not stop the crimes being seen for what they were’.